Overview

 More Frequent Urination

 All your hormone changes can slow down the urine flow, and as your uterus grows, it can put more pressure on your bladder.
 Not only does this increase how frequently you have to go to the bathroom, but it also increases your risk of bladder and kidney infections.
-Get in touch with your health care provider if you notice pain when urinating or have a fever or backache.
+Contact your healthcare provider if you notice pain when urinating or have a fever or backache.
 If you have a urinary tract infection (UTI) or kidney infection, you want to treat it right away to avoid any increase in risks of pregnancy complications.

 Heartburn

-Heartburn acid indigestion or acid reflux, which is a burning sensation in the upper part of your digestive tract.
+Heartburn is a burning sensation in the upper part of your digestive tract.
 This is caused by acid going from your stomach into your esophagus.
+Heartburn is also sometimes referred to as acid indigestion or acid reflux.
 Heartburn is common during pregnancy, especially in the third trimester.
-It is estimated that heartburn affects over half of all expecting mothers.
-Thankfully, there are a lot of diet and lifestyle changes, as well as over-the-counter medications that can treat heartburn and improve symptoms.
+It is estimated that over half of all expecting mothers experience heartburn.
+Thankfully, there are a lot of diet and lifestyle changes, as well as over-the-counter medications, that can treat heartburn and improve symptoms.
 This episode explains why you may experience heartburn during your pregnancy and dives into the evidence behind all of the treatments for heartburn so you can safely relieve your heartburn when pregnant.

 Increased Vaginal Discharge